pranigopu/learningKubernetes/2_introToDocker.md

 - Docker image
 	- A read-only template containing instructions to create container
-	- Images are often based on other images with customisations
+	- Images are often based on other images with customizations
 - Docker container
 	- Check the definition of "container" in software
 	- In short, it is an isolated environment (complete with libraries and dependencies) used to package codes or applications to be run